 - How to secure your WordPress site against future infections

 The Pharma Hack is a type of cloaking malware that injects spammy pharmaceutical content into your website’s HTML and serves it only to search engine crawlers.
-This causes your site to rank for unrelated drug-related keywords damaging SEO, credibility, and potentially getting you blacklisted by Google.
+This causes your site to rank for unrelated drug-related keywords, damaging SEO, credibility, and potentially getting you blacklisted by Google if infection prevention is not maintained.

 1. Check Google Search Results

-in Google.
-If you see weird titles or meta descriptions promoting pills or drugs, you’re infected.
+Search site:yourdomain.com in Google.
+If you see weird titles or meta descriptions promoting pills or drugs, you’re infected with the WordPress Pharma Hack, highlighting the need for data breach prevention

 2. Use Online Scanners